risingwavelabs/risingwave/docs/dev/src/connector/intro.md

     steps:
       # RisingWave cluster
       - use: minio
-      - use: postgres
+      - use: sqlite
       - use: meta-node
-        meta-backend: postgres
+        meta-backend: sqlite
       - use: compute-node
       - use: frontend
       - use: compactor